sparkfun/SparkFun_MMC5983MA_Magnetometer_Arduino_Library/README.md

 Please review the LICENSE.md file for license information.

-If you have any questions or concerns on licensing, please contact techsupport@sparkfun.com.
+If you have any questions or concerns on licensing, please contact technical support on our [SparkFun forums](https://forum.sparkfun.com/viewforum.php?f=152).

-Please use, reuse, and modify these files as you see fit.
-Please maintain attribution to SparkFun Electronics and release anyThing Development Board derivative under the same license.

 Distributed as-is; no warranty is given.

+- Your friends at SparkFun.

+_<COLLABORATION CREDIT>_